k5cents/predelect/README.md

 As of July 4th 2020, there were **89** individual race markets being tracked.

-Each day's prices were appeneded to a comma-separated text file, with 1 row _per contract_ per hour.
+Each day's prices were appended to a comma-separated text file, with 1 row _per contract_ per hour.
 The markets tracked were from three categories:

 ### Presidential

-1. [2721]: Which party will win the U.S. presidential election?
+1. Which party will win the U.S. presidential election? ([2721])
-2. [6653]: What will be the Electoral College margin?
+2. What will be the Electoral College margin?  ([6653])
-3. [6663]: What will be the popular vote margin?
+3. What will be the popular vote margin? ([6663])
-4. [5544]: Individual markets for every state (e.g, Florida)
+4. Individual markets for every state (e.g, Florida) ([5544])

 [2721]: https://www.predictit.org/markets/detail/2721/
 [6653]: https://www.predictit.org/markets/detail/6653/